zvanderbosch/nightskies_fork/README.md

 #### Methods:
 This class uses `arcpy` (ArcGIS) to subtract the combined natural sky model from the observed sky-brightness mosaic.
 The resulting mosaic contains only light inferred to come from anthropogenic sources and is saved to the Griddata directory.

+### 9. Mosaic Analysis

+#### Purpose:
+To provided statistical assessments of the observed and anthropogenic light mosaics along with a summary figure used to assess the quality of the model fit.

+#### Source code:
+`naturalsky.py` > `MosaicAnalysis()`

+#### Methods:
+This class uses `arcpy` (ArcGIS) and `numpy` to calculate various statistics on the pixel values of both the observed sky brightness and anthropogenic light mosaics.
+These stats are saved within the `natsky_model_params.xlsx` excel sheet in the night's Calibdata directory.
+This class also uses `matplotlib` to generate a summary figure (`natsky_model_fit.png`) saved in both the Griddata and Graphics directories that can be used to visually assess the quality of the natural sky model fit.

 ### Public domain